 Instead of mindlessly eating an entire bag of Cadbury Mini Eggs, put them to good use and make Cadbury Mini Egg Scones!
 These scones make the perfect addition to your Easter brunch spread or for a sweet seasonal treat.

-(This recipe for Cadbury Mini Egg Scones was originally posted in April 2011, but the post has been updated with new photos and content.)
+(This recipe for Cadbury Mini Egg Scones was originally posted in April 2011, but the post has been updated with new photos and content in 2018.)

 I have a very important question for you… Cadbury Creme Eggs or Cadbury Mini Eggs?
 You can only choose one, so what’s it going to be?
 Huh??
 Huh??
 Come on, hurry up and choose one.
 Just kidding!!
 I could never be so cruel as to force you to make that choice.
 It’s just not fair.
 While I was in the kitchen baking with Cadbury Mini Eggs last week, Chris asked me why I kept calling them Cadbury Eggs.
 When I explained they were “Mini Eggs” and not “Creme Eggs,” he was like, “that makes no sense!
 They are completely different from each other!”
 And he’s right.
 So different, but both delicious.
 Though I suspect that in a nationwide survey, Mini Eggs would win as favorite based only on the fact that some people are bothered by the “creme” in the Creme Eggs (I think those people are crazy, but whatever).